-Consultant Live’s Physicians Practice asked Jeff Brunken, president of insurer The MGIS Companies, and Sue Larsen, president of Astute Doctor Education, to come up with 10 things physicians should never say to patients.
-Have you already banished these phrases from your patient interactions, or will you be surprised by how many seem like a reasonable thing to say?
+Consultant Live’s Physicians Practice asked Jeff Brunken, president of insurer The MGIS Companies, and Sue Larsen, president of Astute Doctor Education, to come up with a list of things to never say during patient interactions.
+These may sound reasonable in casual settings, but here are 11 things Physicians should never say to patients.

 “Thanks for bringing this information from the Internet.
 I think it’s best if you let me diagnose you and tell you the treatment that is most suitable.”

 Patients sue doctors who do not take the time to get to know them, who don’t understand their beliefs of desires, or who treat them disrespectfully.
 Physicians must make an effort to understand the patient’s views and treat them as a partner in treatment decision-making.

 “Do you understand?”

 Most patients will answer yes to this question whether or not they understood what you said.
 No one wants to look ignorant, so don’t put them in the position—you’ll end up with disgruntled patients who are unable to follow your treatment advice.
 Instead, say, “I’d like to make sure I’ve explained myself clearly, so would you mind explaining in your own words what you have understood of our discussion so far?”

 Medical jargon like “You have pre-diabetes and a slightly elevated LDL” can easily lead to misinformation and fear (some medical terms sound quite threatening).
 Avoid medical jargon to ensure you’re not creating barriers between you and your patients.

 “Let’s not worry about that for now, let’s just focus on getting you better.”

 Failure to have meaningful empathetic conversations is a major cause of medical malpractice.
 Patients must feel their doctor understands their experience and that their concerns are valid.
 Responses like this one are often received by patients as dismissive and a sign of disrespect.